user@kolibrie:~/docs$

 Data Insertion

-Insert a new triple:
+Insert a new triple conditionally:

 PREFIX ex: <http://example.org/>